November 3, 2021

 They say “imitation is the sincerest form of flattery.”
 That seems to be the case with the White House’s announcement of executive actions to prevent suicides since they are what is already being done voluntarily by the firearm industry.
 The firearm industry, however, actually applauds these measures and welcomes the Biden administration embracing initiatives our industry has proven are effective.

 The White House rolled out a strategy to reduce military and veteran suicide that includes programs the firearm industry has been doing for years – even decades.
-That includes promoting safe and responsible storage of firearms and outreach to members of the U.S. Armed Services and veterans.
+That includes promoting secure and responsible storage of firearms and outreach to members of the U.S. Armed Services and veterans.
 Those are two key programs that comprise part of the firearm industry’s Real Solutions.
 Safer Communities.® campaign.

 The White House is calling for increased public awareness outreach to veterans and wants the Department of Justice (DOJ) to finalize a 2016 proposed rule that firearm retailers certify they offer secure gun storage and safety devices, something they have been required by law to do since 1998.
 The White House included threats to revoke firearm retailer licenses and federal prosecution for violating laws, but the truth is, firearm manufactures and retailers follow the law and are active participants in promoting firearm safety.